 A Question of Medians

-They cut 27 through the frayed fringe
+like a bayonet through the frayed fringe

-of the battlefield and left behind
+of the battlefield, left behind

 a vine of withered Georgia towns